-If your child has an eating disorder, you can help them recover.
+Parenting a child with an eating disorder isn’t easy, but you can help them recover.
 Parents can make a tremendous impact on recovery.
 So please get support to help you navigate this process.
 If at all possible, see a therapist or coach to help.

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating disorders.
 She’s the founder of More-Love.org and a Parent Coach who helps parents navigate their kid’s eating disorder recovery.

 Ginny has been researching, writing about, and supporting parents who have kids with eating disorders since 2016.
 She incorporates the principles of neurobiology and attachment parenting with a non-diet, Health At Every Size® approach to health and recovery.

 Ginny’s most recent project is Recovery, a newsletter for deeply-feeling people in recovery from diet culture, negative body image, and eating disorders.

 1 thought on “When eating disorder diagnosis is a problem”